Qualitywatch

 Ambulances

-- In August 2024, there was an average response time of 8 minutes 3 seconds to Category 1 incidents (life-threatening conditions, such as cardiac or respiratory arrest) – twenty seconds faster than the average over the last 12 months.
-June 2021 was the last time that response times were under 8 minutes.
-The seven-minute target remains out of reach.
+- In October 2024, there was an average (mean) response time of 8 minutes 38 seconds to Category 1 incidents (life-threatening conditions, such as cardiac or respiratory arrest) – 15 seconds slower than the average over the previous 12 months.
+The seven-minute target was last met in Apil 2021.

-- One in 10 people involved in a Category 1 incident waited over 14 minutes 25 seconds, meeting the target of 90% of patients with a Category 1 incident being reached within 15 minutes.
+- One in 10 people involved in a Category 1 incident waited over 15 minutes 24 seconds, missing the target for the first time this year of 90% of patients with a Category 1 incident being reached within 15 minutes.

-- Average response times to Category 2 incidents (emergency conditions such as stroke or heart attack) were 27 minutes 25 seconds in August 2024 – 6 minutes shorter than they were the previous month in July 2024.
-While this is still nearly twice the mean target of 18 minutes, it represents a significant improvement in performance.
+Average response times to Category 2 incidents (emergency conditions such as stroke or heart attack) were 42 minutes 15 seconds in October 2024.
+This is more than double the mean target of 18 minutes and over 6 minutes longer than they were the previous month in September 2024.

 For more information, see our ambulance response times indicator.